NawatV/OnlineCourse/README.md

         - Improved the Rating function by displaying the calculation of the average rating scores.
         - Customized several sections.
 3. Documentation after the modification of the project.

+*** If you find a bug or have a question, please contact nawatv@gmail.com
+*** Ready to be further developed in the future.